-If you’ve relocated to Pennsylvania from another state, it’s understandable for you to be feeling a little unsure of what to expect with regard to your new paycheck.
-After all, it’s tricky to figure out what your take-home pay will be after taxes and other monies are withheld.
-To start, your Pennsylvania employer will withhold FICA, federal and state income taxes from your paychecks, and depending on where in the state you live, you will likely also have to pay local income taxes.
+Without the help of a paycheck calculator, it’s tricky to figure out what your take-home pay will be after taxes and other monies are withheld.
+For starters, all Pennsylvania employers will withhold federal and state income taxes from your paychecks, as well as FICA taxes.
+Depending on where in the state you live, you will likely also pay local income taxes.

 The amount of federal income taxes withheld will depend on your pay and the withholding information that you put on your W-4.
-Withholding will also be slightly different for the 2018 tax year (versus 2017) because of President Trump's new tax plan.
-The IRS released new withholding guidelines in January and taxpayers should have seen changes to their paychecks, to reflect the new tax plan, starting in February 2018.
-For the time being, you do not need to fill out a new W-4.
-Your employer will use the withholdings on your current form.
+Withholding also changed slightly for the 2018 tax year because of President Trump's new tax plan.
+(Because of those changes, check your W-4 and make sure that your withholding information is still correct.)

 As for your FICA taxes, 6.2% of your income goes to Social Security taxes.
 Your employer is responsible for matching this amount for a total of 12.4% that the government receives to fund the program.
-Medicare taxes follow a similar process, with 1.45% being collected from both the employee and the employer (for a total of 2.9%).
+Medicare taxes follow a similar process, with 1.45% being collected from both you and your employer (for a total of 2.9%).
+Any income you have in excess of $200,000 is subject to an additional Medicare surtax of 0.9%.
+(Your employer doesn’t match this surtax.)
 Together, Social Security and Medicare taxes make up FICA (Federal Insurance Contributions Act) taxes.

-Whether you work for Philadelphia International Airport or the University of Pittsburgh, you'll need to pay federal income taxes.
-These taxes will be withheld from your pay throughout the year to cover a range of public expenses.
-How much your employer withholds in federal income taxes depends on factors like your salary, your marital status, how many allowances you claim and if you choose to have additional tax withheld from your paychecks.
+Whether you work for Philadelphia International Airport or the University of Pittsburgh, your employer also withholds money from your paychecks to pay federal income taxes.
+These taxes are withheld from your pay throughout the year to cover a range of public expenses.
+How much your employer withholds in federal income taxes depends on factors like your salary, your marital status, how many allowances you claim on your W-4 and whether or not you choose to have additional tax withheld from your paychecks.

 Pennsylvania Median Household Income